Sex education: Sexual rights/violence discussions

-Case Studies
+Case studies

-US Study on Sex-Ed and College Violence
+US study on sex-ed and college violence

-In the United States Sex-Ed curricula, most abstinence-only and abstinence-plus approaches don’t include education on consent or on prevention of sexual violence.
-While 29 out of 50 states (plus DC) mandate Sex-Ed to be taught in schools, only 16 states (plus DC) mandate the teaching of consent in sexual education, which Caulfield et. al argue has negative effects on the way consent and rape are managed in a collegiate environment.
+In the United States, sex-ed curricula, most of which are abstinence-only and abstinence-plus approaches, don't include education on consent or on prevention of sexual violence.
+While 29 out of 50 states (plus DC) mandate Sex-Ed to be taught in schools, only 16 states (plus DC) mandate the teaching of consent in sexual education, which Caulfield et al. argue has negative effects on the way consent and rape are managed in a collegiate environment.

-Caulfield et. al conducted a 2024 experiment to examine the effects of different kinds of sexual education on college students’ experiences with sexual violence and rape myth acceptance.
-In doing their study, they contacted over 600 students, and measured their level of acceptance of rape myths, past experience with sexual violence, and type of sexual education received.
+Caulfield et al. conducted a 2024 experiment to examine the effects of different kinds of sexual education on college students’ experiences with sexual violence and rape myth acceptance.
+In doing their study, they contacted over 600 students, and measured their level of acceptance of rape myths, experience with sexual violence, and type of sexual education received.
 Their results indicated that those who received comprehensive sexual education during high school were 2.5 times more likely to be taught about consent than those who did not receive comprehensive sex education, indicating that consent education is commonly part of comprehensive sex-ed.
 Further, the study found that those who were taught consent had a 51% lower likelihood of being sexually victimized than those who were not taught consent.

-US - Netherlands Study on Attitudes towards Sex
+US–Netherlands study on attitudes towards sex

 When places have more comprehensive sexuality education, STI and pregnancy rates drop.
 The attitudes of children have also been found to differ depending on the content of their sex education.
 One comparison of results can be made between the sex education curriculum in the Netherlands and that in the US.
 On average teens in Europe and the Netherlands (which have more comprehensive sex ed) do not have sex at a younger age than teens in the US (with less comprehensive sex ed); however teens in the Netherlands report having a positive and consensual first sexual experience while 66% of sexually active US teens report that they wished they waited longer for their first sexual experience.

 Nine out of ten teens in the Netherlands use contraception during their first sexual experience, which contributes to the lower pregnancy and STI rates.
 More comprehensive sex ed starting at the elementary level resulted in appreciation of sexual diversity, dating and intimate partner violence prevention, development of healthy relationships, prevention of child sex abuse, improved social/emotional learning, and increased media literacy.